Murli0399/Automated-Auction-System/README.md

 # Users of the System

-- Administrator
+- Admin
 - Seller
 - Buyer

-## 1. Administrator
+## 1. Admin Features

-- An administrator can view the registered buyer and Seller list.
+- An Admin can view the registered buyer and Seller list.
-- An administrator can view all product list.
+- An Admin can view all product list.
-- An administrator can create an auction.
+- An Admin can create an auction.
-- An Administrator can auction history.
+- An Admin can auction history.
-- An Administrator can see all items to be sold and all items already sold.
+- An Admin can see all items to be sold and all items already sold.
-- An Administrator can see items ny category.
+- An Admin can see items ny category.
-- An Administrator can view all transactions.
+- An Admin can view all transactions.
-- An Administrator can search transactions for a date range.
+- An Admin can search transactions for a date range.
-- An Administrator can search transactions by transaction id.
+- An Admin can search transactions by transaction id.

-## 2. Seller
+## 2. Seller Features

 - The seller can register himself or herself as a seller.
 - The seller can update personal details.